Cash-strapped communities have a message for corporations that promised jobs in return for tax breaks: A deal's a deal.

 "We will roll out the red carpet as much as we can (but) they are going to honor the contract," said Brendon Gallagher, an alderman in DeKalb, Ill., where Target Corp. got abatements from the city, county, school district and other taxing bodies after promising at least 500 jobs at a local distribution center.

-So when the company came up 66 workers short in 2009, Target got word its next tax bill would be jumping almost $600,000 _ more than half of which go to the local school district, where teachers and programs have been cut as coffers dried up.
+So when the company came up 66 workers short in 2009, Target got word its next tax bill would be jumping almost $600,000 _ more than half of which goes to the local school district, where teachers and programs have been cut as coffers dried up.

 The newfound boldness comes from communities and states that have long bent over backward to lure companies and jobs by offering abatements and other incentives _ to the tune of an estimated $60 billion a year in the United States, according to the Washington-based economic development watchdog group Good Jobs First.